RickStrahl/Westwind.AspNetCore/Westwind.AspNetCore/README.md

 Allows adding and removing of HTTP headers to every request using middleware configuration.

 * **HttpRequest Extensions**
-    * `GetBodyStringAsync()` and `GetRawBodyBytesAsync()`  - retrieve raw non-JSON content
+    * `GetBodyStringAsync()` and `GetRawBodyBytesAsync()`  - retrieve raw Request content
-    * `MapPath()` - Map virtual path to physical path on disk
     * `Params()` - Return an item from Form, Query or Session collections.
+    * `IsFormVar()` - checks to see if a form variable exists
+    * `IsPostback()` - Checks to see if current operation is a POST
+    * `IsLocal()` - Determines whether the current request runs on a local IP
+    * `GetUrl()` - Returns an absolute Url from a site relative url
+    * `UnbindFormVars()` - Unbinds form variables into an object

+* **HttpContext Extensions**
+    * `SetUserLocale()` - set user local based on browser language or explicitly
+    * `MapPath()` - Map a physical path from a virtual path

 * **DataProtector Wrapper**
 Helper to make it easier to use the DataProtector API to create secure tokens.

 * **UserState Helper**
 The UserState object greatly simplifies working with auth 'cached' token data more easily by storing a single value in a user claim or forms auth ticket that can be easily restored into an typed object.
 The class supports easily serialization and auto-loading from Claims.
 Can be extended by subclassing and adding your own values.
+Integrated with the Base controller classes.

 ## License